deilsonmartins/pi/README.md

 $ yarn dev

 # The server will start on the port:3333 - go to http://localhost:3333

+# Remember to create an .env file at the root of the server with the guidelines described in the .env-example file
 ```
 ### 🛡 Web application